June 15, 2013

-Months ago, I posted this quote (below) by Mother Teresa’s.
+Months ago, I posted this quote (below).
 I need to take it to heart.

 “May today be peace within.
 May you trust your highest power that you are exactly where you are meant to be… May you not forget the infinite possibilities that are born of faith.
 May you use those gifts that you have received, and pass on the love that has been given to you… May you be content knowing you are a child of God… Let this presence settle into your bones, and allow your soul the freedom to sing, dance, praise, and love.
-It is there for each and every one of you.” ~Mother Teresa of Calcutta
+It is there for each and every one of you.” ~ St. Therese of Lisieux

 My next door neighbor died a few days ago.
 At 40, this kind father of a 2-year old son, devoted husband to a beautiful woman, and non-smoker died of lung cancer.